-To get to Masuria, you have to drive through the ancient city of Thorn.
+To get to Masuria, you have to drive through the ancient city of Torun.
 Surprisingly, the medieval buildings and narrow streets of the town have been preserved almost in their original form.

-In this most beautiful place, you can offer a variety of leisure activities: fishing, diving, canoeing and kayaking, yachting.
+In this beautiful place, you can try a variety of leisure activities: fishing, diving, canoeing and kayaking, yachting.

-There are no problems with finding a place to live in Masuria.
-You can choose both luxury apartments in a modern mansion, and rent a fishing house on the beach.
+There are no problems with finding a place to stay in Masuria.
+You can choose both luxury apartments in a modern mansion and rent a fishing house on the beach.
 The most popular here are "floating houses", which can accommodate the whole family or a large group of friends.